kubeflow/katib/docs/getting-start.md

 ## Use CLI

-Vizier-core is a service of type nodeport, with port 30678.
+vizier-core is a service of type NodePort, with port 30678.

 Check which node the vizier-core was deployed.
 Then access vizier API.